skijit/notes/programming/web/angular2/ngstore.md

 ### Integration w Actual App
 - Write your reducers (as above)
-- Register your reducers with provideStore in your app module...
+- Register your reducers with provideStore in your app module:

 ```(typescript)
 import { NgModule } from '@angular/core'
 import { StoreModule } from '@ngrx/store';